AndyKuKu/Nature-Inspired-Computation-Problem-Solving-with-an-Evolutionary-Algorithm-Bank-Problem-/README.md

 # Nature-Inspired-Computation-Problem-Solving-with-an-Evolutionary-Algorithm-Bank-Problem-

-This project aims to develop an evolutionary algorithm system to maximize the amount of money that can be packed into a security van, given a set of 100 bags of money with different denominations, weight, and value.
-The system reads the information from a file and decides which bags to include in the van based on their weight and value.
-The fitness function and representation of the problem are left to the developer's discretion.
-The evolutionary algorithm follows a specific procedure that involves generating an initial population, selection, crossover, mutation, and replacement.
-The experiment aims to explore the effects of tournament size, population size, and mutation rate on the system's performance.
-The performance evaluation will be based on a number of randomly seeded trials for each setting of t, p, m, to provide robust results.
-The termination criterion for the algorithm is set to a maximum of 10,000 fitness evaluations.
+This project aims to develop an evolutionary algorithm system to maximize the amount of money that can be packed into a security van (0/1 Knapsack Problem), given a set of 100 bags of money with different denominations, weight, and value.

+Dataset:
+The algorithm is tested on a dataset containing items with assigned weights and values.
+The goal is to select items whose total weight does not exceed a specified limit (285 kg), while maximizing the total value.

+Implementation Details:
+1. Generates initial population randomly
+2. Uses binary tournament selection for parents
+3. Applies single-point crossover and mutation
+4. Implements weakest replacement strategy
+5. Terminates after maximum fitness evaluations (10,000)

+Key Findings:
+1. Best results with small population size (2), tournament size (2), and mutation rate (1)
+2. Removing mutation or crossover operations impairs solution quality
+3. Suggests using Pareto tournament selection for multi-objective extension

+Results:
+The best solution found has a total value of 4353£ with a total weight of 284.0 kg, very close to the 285 kg limit.